energywebfoundation/origin/docs/traceability/packages/issuer-api.md

 The [Data Transfer Object (DTO)](https://github.com/energywebfoundation/origin/blob/master/packages/traceability/issuer-api/src/pods/blockchain/blockchain-properties.dto.ts) file provides a representation of the data that is exposed to the endpoint consumer of the controller methods.

 The [module file](https://github.com/energywebfoundation/origin/blob/master/packages/traceability/issuer-api/src/pods/blockchain/blockchain-properties.module.ts) is used by NestJS to structure the application.

-#### Persistence
-Blockchain property data is persisted in the Blockchain Properties repository.
-The [entity file](https://github.com/energywebfoundation/origin/blob/master/packages/traceability/issuer-api/src/pods/blockchain/blockchain-properties.entity.ts) maps the blockchain property data to a strongly typed entity in the database repository.

 ### certificate
 [Source code on GitHub](https://github.com/energywebfoundation/origin/tree/master/packages/traceability/issuer-api/src/pods/certificate)

-The certificate pod provides services to manage the certificate lifecycle *after* issuance (fetch, claim, transfer, issue).
-This pod provides a seperate controller and commands/command handlers for batch operations (handling multiple certificates at once).
+The certificate module provides services to manage the certificate lifecycle *after* issuance (fetch, claim, transfer, issue).
+It has a seperate controller and commands/command handlers for batch operations (handling multiple certificates at once).

 The [certificate controller](https://github.com/energywebfoundation/origin/blob/master/packages/traceability/issuer-api/src/pods/certificate/certificate.controller.ts) manages requests and responses to the client.
-Unlike the [blockchain module](#blockchain), the controller methods do not call on a service provider.
-This module uses [commands](https://github.com/energywebfoundation/origin/tree/master/packages/traceability/issuer-api/src/pods/certificate/commands) and [command handlers](https://github.com/energywebfoundation/origin/blob/master/packages/traceability/issuer-api/src/pods/certificate/handlers/claim-certificate.handler.ts) to perform business logic and persist data.
-To do this it uses the NestJS CQRS (Command and Query Responsibility Segregation) module.
+This module uses [commands](https://github.com/energywebfoundation/origin/tree/master/packages/traceability/issuer-api/src/pods/certificate/commands) and [command handlers](https://github.com/energywebfoundation/origin/blob/master/packages/traceability/issuer-api/src/pods/certificate/handlers/claim-certificate.handler.ts) to perform business logic and persist data, rather than a service provider.
+To do this the module uses the NestJS CQRS (Command and Query Responsibility Segregation) module.
 Commands are classes that take in defined parameters.
 Every command has a corresponding command handler that performs business logic and persistence much like a service, using the parameters from the command.
 You can read more about the NestJS CQRS module in their documentation [here](https://docs.nestjs.com/recipes/cqrs).

-The certificate pod has commands and corresponding command handlers for each certificate (or batch certificate) operation (i.e. batch claim certificate, create certificate, get certificate, claim certificate, etc.)
+The certificate module has commands and corresponding command handlers for each certificate (or batch certificate) operation (i.e. batch claim certificate, create certificate, get certificate, claim certificate, etc.)

 - [Commands](https://github.com/energywebfoundation/origin/tree/master/packages/traceability/issuer-api/src/pods/certificate/commands)
 - [Command handlers](https://github.com/energywebfoundation/origin/tree/master/packages/traceability/issuer-api/src/pods/certificate/handlers)

-#### Persistence
-See [below](#certificate-persistence) on certificate persistence.

 ### certification-request
 [Source code on GitHub](https://github.com/energywebfoundation/origin/tree/master/packages/traceability/issuer-api/src/pods/certification-request)

-The certification-request pod manages fetching, creating and approving certificate requests.
-It uses the same command handler (CQRS) pattern as the [certificate pod](#certificate).
+The certification-request module manages fetching, creating and approving certificate requests.
+It uses the same command handler (CQRS) pattern as the [certificate module](#certificate).

-#### Persistence
-Certificate requests are persisted in the Certification Request repository.
-You can see the Certificate Request entity model [here](https://github.com/energywebfoundation/origin/blob/master/packages/traceability/issuer-api/src/pods/certification-request/certification-request.entity.ts).
-The [command handlers](https://github.com/energywebfoundation/origin/tree/master/packages/traceability/issuer-api/src/pods/certification-request/handlers) are responsible for fetching, persisting and updating data in the repository.

 ## Certificate Persistence
 Certificate data is persisted in two locations: